 In my future research, I would also like to address the following questions:

-I'm organizing a new series of talks on gender, race and sexuality in Barcelona, known as GRSeminar.
+I'm organizing a new talk series on the philosophy of gender, race and sexuality in Barcelona, known as GRSeminar.
 I also organised the third edition of the GRSelona conference, on Language and Politics, which took place on 22-23 June 2016.

 I am a member of Diaphora-European Training Network, a research and training platform funded by the European Commission.

-I have been awarded a Ramon y Cajal Research Fellowship, funded by the Spanish Government, and hosted by the Department of Logic, History and Philosophy of Science at the University of Barcelona, and the LOGOS Research Group in Analytic Philosophy, starting in July 2014.
+I have been awarded a Ramon y Cajal Research Fellowship, funded by the Spanish Government, and hosted by the Department of Philosophy at the University of Barcelona and the LOGOS Research Group in Analytic Philosophy, starting in July 2014.